 FNCARES - People

-Cindy Blackstock, PhD (Social Work)Executive Director, First Nations Child and Family Caring Society of Canada, Professor, School of Social Work, McGill University
+Cindy Blackstock, PhD (Social Work)Executive Director, First Nations Child and Family Caring Society of Canada

 PhDResearch Associate, FNCARES

-Melisa is a settler scholar and filmmaker who brings a knowledge of colonialism and neo-colonialism in Canada, and a commitment to decolonization and social justice, to her role as Research Associate with FNCARES.
-She earned a PhD in English from the University of Alberta, where she has taught courses in Indigenous literatures and cultures, gender and sexuality, queer and feminist theory, critical race studies and academic writing.
+Melisa (she/her, they/them) is a settler scholar and filmmaker who brings a knowledge of colonialism and neo-colonialism in Canada, and a commitment to decolonization and social justice, to her role as Research Associate with FNCARES.
+They earned a PhD in English from the University of Alberta, where they have taught courses in Indigenous literatures and cultures, gender and sexuality, queer and feminist theory, critical race studies and academic writing.
 Current research interests include decolonizing research methodologies and transformational resistance strategies that address structural inequities for First Nations children and youth, and their larger communities.